-26. Subsequent Events
+25. Subsequent Events

-The College evaluated its June 30, 2022 financial statements for subsequent events through October 25, 2022, the date the financial statements were issued, and determined that all significant events and disclosures are included in the accompanying financial statements.
-See Note 11 regarding the issuance of additional debt that occurred in September 2022.
+The College evaluated its June 30, 2023 financial statements for subsequent events through October 26, 2023, the date the financial statements were issued, and determined that all significant events and disclosures are included in the accompanying financial statements.